 Back in 1953, a fellow by the name of Frank Stoeber started making a ball of twine.
 It was a big one.
 Within four years, the ball weighed 5,000 pounds and stood 8 feet high, and it was just getting started.
 Stoeber donated the ball of twine to his hometown of Cawker City, Kan., in 1961, and it hasn’t stopped growing.

 Cawker City ensured the ball of twine’s continued growth by establishing Twine-A-Thon, an annual event in which visitors from all over can add their own twine to the ball every August.
 So far, at least 7 million feet of twine have been used.

-The world's largest ball of twine has faced challenges — humidity, gravity, stiff competition from another giant ball of twine in Minnesota — but it endures.
-Be sure to do your part next time you're passing through Cawker City; the ball of twine sits on the south side of Wisconsin Street, half a block west of Lake Drive.
+The world’s largest ball of twine has faced challenges — humidity, gravity, stiff competition from another giant ball of twine in Minnesota — but it remains on the state’s bucket list of things to see.
+Be sure to do your part next time you’re passing through Cawker City; the ball of twine sits on the south side of Wisconsin Street, half a block west of Lake Drive.

 Dinosaur Park in Rapid City, S.D.

 Dinosaurs were the undisputed kings of South Dakota’s Black Hills 65 million years ago, and on one rugged sandstone ridge overlooking Rapid City, they still are.
 Dinosaur Park is a tourist attraction from another era, first opened to the public in 1936 and still worth the detour today.

 The five massive dinosaurs in the park were built on the government’s dime during the Great Depression as a way to create jobs and drive tourism to the struggling Rapid City area.
 Designed by sculptor Emmit A. Sullivan and built using concrete over an iron pipe framework, they’ve withstood decades of weathering and still offer an impressive — if somewhat cartoonish — glimpse into the prehistoric past.